Psychosocial Hazards

 If the concerns are not addressed, the staff member should raise this with their Head of Work Unit.

 A Staff member may elect to log the concern through RiskWare.
-Where this occurs the Injury Prevention and Management Advisor will be notified and will contact the staff member and supervisor to assist to eliminate and/or mitigate the demand.
+Where this occurs, and where appropriate, a WHS staff member will contact the staff member and supervisor to assist to eliminate and/or mitigate the risk.
+WHS may refer the matter to Estate or Human Resources.

 A staff member may elect to resolve their concerns utilising the resolving workplace grievances and complaints procedure.